Mikejo5000/vsts-docs-pr/docs/work/backlogs/manage-bugs.md

 - Bugs to fix for a target release (```Tags Contains RTM```)
 - Recent bugs - bugs opened within the last 3 weeks (```Created Date > @Today-21```)

-Once you have the queries of interest to your team, you can [create status or trend charts](../../report/dashboards/charts.md) that you can also pin to a [team dashboard](../../report/dashboards/dashboards.md).
+Once you have the queries of interest to your team, you can [create status or trend charts](../../report/dashboards/charts.md) that you can also add the chart to a [dashboard](../../report/dashboards/dashboards.md).

 ### Triage mode in query results